bkesterbyld/maroon-potato/src/pages/faq.md

           processing network.

-          We've been perfecting that technology for 10 years and it's been proven in a prior company that handled extreme enterprise-grade projects for Tesla, BAE Systems, Facebook, Microsoft, AWS and others.
+          We've been perfecting the technology for 10 years and it's been proven in a prior company that handled extreme enterprise-grade projects for Tesla, BAE Systems, Facebook, Microsoft, AWS and others.

           Because we use proven technologies, Above is safe, reliable and